l0wigh/Fluorite/EVO2.md

 - [ ] Add Organizer back !

 # BUG
+- [ ] Scratchpads that die while hidden, will create ghosting issues
+    - Start gemini, put in scratchpad, hide it, kill node
 - [-] Scratchpads will sometimes go all in tiled when using FDelWindowFromScratchpad
     - Hard to fix, I can't reproduce it on demand
     - Might be fixed